Pro

 humans.txt/humans.txtHuman-readable site credits

-Shortcut links from /content jump directly to each section (#robots, #sitemap, #rss, #humans-txt, #llms-txt).
+Shortcut links from /content jump directly to each section (#robots, #sitemap, #rss, #humans-txt).

 Who it's for